 If the MMS Sender requested anonymity (that is if Sender visibility is set to Hide) and anonymity is not allowed according to Service Provider Policy, steps 2-5 are skipped and the IWF SHALL set in the response that is sent in step 6 a Request-Status of “Error-unsupported-message”

-When the message is short (e.g., at most 1300 bytes) it generates Pager Mode CPM Standalone Messages based on the received MM4_forward.REQ request and in accordance of section 7.2.1 of [OMA-CPM-TS-Conv-Func], with the clarifications given in Table 35 and Table 36 below.
+When the message is not larger than 1300 bytes or the MMS IWF has a positive knowledge (e.g. get from MNO) of a guaranteed end-to-end connection of a ‘connection-oriented transport protocol’, as defined in [RFC 3428] (i.e. Super Pager Mode is supported in the destination network), it generates Pager Mode CPM Standalone Messages based on the received MM4_forward.REQ request and in accordance of section 7.2.1 of [OMA-CPM-TS-Conv-Func], with the clarifications given in Table 35 and Table 36 below.

 It sends the Pager Mode CPM Standalone Message towards the intended recipient CPM User, according to the rules and procedures of the SIP/IP core.